LindaAdel/Challenge/README.md

 1- networking made with URLSession
 2- API json parsing with codable
 3- caching with nscahe and file manager
-4- network monitoring with network module and notification center to observe network changes
+4- network monitoring with  NWPathMonitor and notification center to observe network changes 5- pinterset layout : a custom layout for collection view

 ----------------------------------------------------------------------------------------------------------------------------------------
 Design Patterns: